Manuel Margot Player Props: Rays vs. Reds

-After going 0-for-4 in his most recent game, Manuel Margot and the Tampa Bay Rays take on the Cincinnati Reds (who will start Nick Lodolo) at 6:40 PM ET on Tuesday.
+After going 2-for-4 with an RBI in his last game, Manuel Margot and the Tampa Bay Rays take on the Cincinnati Reds (who will start Levi Stoudt) at 12:35 PM ET on Wednesday.

-In his last game he had a hitless showing (0-for-4) against the Reds.
+In his last game, he strung together two hits (going 2-for-4 with an RBI) against the Reds.

 Manuel Margot Game Info & Props vs. the Reds